 Law 792: Leadership as Behavior: An Experiential Workshop to Practice Core Skills

 This experiential workshop will make you a more effective legal team leader and member.
 It is not a usual seminar.
-The class involves team learning based on a unique combination of interactive exercises, out of class assignments, and readings.
+The class is mandatory pass/fail and involves team learning based on a unique combination of interactive exercises, out of class assignments, and readings.
 The purpose of the class is to deepen your insight into effective team leadership and strengthen the practical listening and connecting skills that are essential to creating a collaborative and inclusive team environment.
 The course will give you actual practice in core skills to serve you in practice and in life.

 The class meets via Zoom.
 No phones.
 No other applications.
 The basic core skills we practice are: controlling where you focus attention; empathetic listening; asking powerful questions; expressing gratitude; creating psychological safety in your teams; giving and receiving feedback; and engaging with those with whom you disagree to understand their views, how they feel about those views, and why they feel that way.
 In addition, you will practice daily gratitude journaling, which is likely to increase your overall positivity and resilience during the pandemic.